kk0917/try_tdd/README.md

 ## Memo

-### TDD Cycle
+### TDD Cycle and the effect

-  1. Write one small code.
+ 1. Write a test
-  2. Exec all tests and confirm that failed just one.
+ 2. Run all tests and confirm failing the new tests
-  3. Do small changing.
+ 3. Do small change (impl small)
-  4. Exec tests again and confirm all succeed.
+ 4. Run all tests and confirm passing the new tests
  5. Do refactoring and remove the duplicates

+Such the following surprises will be waiting

+ * How (Unit)Test support the gradually increased feature
+ * How the new test passes with the small and square changing
+ * How tdd is ran test frequently
+ * How you refactor with taking small steps